Efficient Robotic Object Search via HIEM: Hierarchical Policy Learning with Intrinsic-Extrinsic Modeling: Experiments

 Table~\ref{tbl:metric} shows comparisons of all the methods in performing the object search task.
 It demonstrates the superiority of our method over all metrics, and also highlights the following observations.

 {\bf The intrinsic rewards help to explore.} Comparing to \textsc{h-DQN} and our methods (\textsc{HIEM}, \textsc{HIEM}-low, \textsc{HIEM}-term) which model the object search task with both extrinsic and intrinsic rewards, all the other methods where no intrinsic rewards is involved achieve unsatisfactory success rate.
 It indicates that under the sparse extrinsic rewards setting, the robot struggles to reach the goal state even with the hierarchical policy \textsc{OC} or \textsc{HIEM}-proxy, while our intrinsic rewards effectively encourage the robot to explore the environment and encounter the goal state.
+In fact, the intrinsic rewards guide our proxy low-level network to approach a visible object, and only after the proxy low-level network achieves good performance can it collaborate with our high-level network to help explore.

 {\bf Our intrinsic-extrinsic modeling contributes to a more optimal policy.} Though our intrinsic rewards help to explore the environment and improve the success rate, they are limited in improving the policy in terms of the optimality, as suggested by the higher AS and lower SPL and AR that \textsc{h-DQN} and \textsc{HIEM}-low achieve in comparison with \textsc{HIEM}.
 Different from \textsc{h-DQN} or \textsc{HIEM}-low that models the low-level layer with the intrinsic rewards solely, our \textsc{HIEM} adopts the novel intrinsic-extrinsic modeling and yields a more optimal policy, demonstrating the role of our intrinsic-extrinsic modeling in learning an optimal policy.